Prop a phone at the line.

 Where to stand the phone.

-Move closer or pinch-zoom until the shooter fills most of the frame.
+Move closer or pinch-zoom until the shooter fills most of the frame — head to feet, ideally, with nobody standing between you and the phone.
 A live checklist turns green when it can see you.

-Dribble and settle.
-Hold your set a beat — the moment your hands drive up to release, the shot tallies.
+Stand at the line facing the hoop — you don't need to face the camera.
+Dribble, settle, hold your set a beat, then shoot; the moment your hands drive up to release, the shot tallies.
 Pump fakes stay separate.

 Six things it sees in your shot.